MojRoid/RESUME/Moj Abubakr - resume.md

 [![Babylon Health](./icon/babylon.png)](https://www.babylonhealth.com/) [**Babylon Health**](https://www.babylonhealth.com/) | **January 2019 - August 2019** (8 months) | **Software Engineer (Android) - Contractor** - *"Babylon’s mission is to put an accessible and affordable health service in the hands of every person on earth."*

-- Delivered an entire app redesign by implementing the new visual language which required consolidation of the styling and theming architecture to build out reusable, dynamic visual components.
-This provided consistency, flexibility of usage and a huge reduction of UI technical debt.
-Led discussions on approach, deployment and roll-out strategies which allowed us to work simultaneously on the visual overhaul without impacting other ongoing work.
+- Delivered an overhaul to the payments flow to support additional payment methods such as PayPal alongside various UI and UX improvements to simplify the checkout flow.
 - Worked on simplifying the analytics framework by substantially reducing the boilerplate required to implement events, helping improve the developer experience, enforcing code consistency and ultimately increasing code quality.
+- Worked on Delivering an entire app redesign by implementing the new visual language, requiring consolidation of the styling and theming architecture to build out reusable, dynamic visual components.
+This provided consistency and flexibility alongside a huge reduction of UI technical debt.
+Led discussions on deployment and roll-out strategies which allowed us to work simultaneously on the visual overhaul without impacting other ongoing work.
-- Successfully delivered the Kingdom of Saudi Arabia app under extremely tight time constraints requiring me to coordinate efforts across multiple disciplines.
-Concerted efforts were made to over-communicate to ensure transparency and clarity whilst maintaining a high standard of quality throughout delivery of the project.
+- Successfully delivered the Kingdom of Saudi Arabia app under extremely tight time constraints, requiring concerted efforts to over-communicate to ensure transparency and clarity whilst maintaining a high standard of quality throughout delivery of the project.
-- Delivered an overhaul to the payments flow to support additional payment methods such as PayPal alongside various UI and UX improvements to simplify the checkout flow.
-- Implemented and refined deep-linking across the app.
+- Worked frequently with other disciplines to mentor, share knowledge and ideate improvements to features, processes and ways of working.
 - Championed agile practices and cross-functional collaboration, allowing the team to deliver higher quality work given improved communication, transparency and stakeholder involvement.
-- Worked frequently with other disciplines to mentor, share knowledge and ideate improvements to features, processes and ways of working.

 [![Novoda](./icon/novoda.png)](https://novoda.com) [**Novoda**](https://novoda.com/) | **November 2018 - December 2018** (2 months) | **Software Engineer (Android) - Contractor** - *"Novoda, A Google Certified Agency, handcrafts successful Android and iOS apps.
 We partner with ambitious brands and innovative startups, committed to excellence in mobile software engineering and design."*